13 15 15Call

 You have to lodge your TAC claim for statutory benefits within a year of your accident, although there’s some flexibility if your injuries didn’t become clear until after that period, and a good TAC lawyer will be able to help you work around the time frame.
 Once your claim has been lodged then the TAC has 21 days to accept or deny it.
 If they accept it, you’ll start receiving benefits immediately.
 If they deny it, you can appeal their decision with the help of a TAC lawyer.

 If you’d like to get a sense of what to expect, or just some advice about how you should approach your claim, talking to a specialised TAC lawyer is always a good idea.
-Give us a call and speak to one of our TAC solicitors to see how we can help you with your case.
+Give us a call and speak to one of our TAC lawyers based in Melbourne to see how we can help you with your case.

 TAC claims: what are my entitlements?